quocnhut134/IDKL/README.md

-- Change from develop6 to develop7
+- Change from develop7 to develop8
     - Add Class CrossEntropyLabelSmooth to Baseline.py
     - Add new version of class Bottleneck into resnet.py
-    - Add ChannelRandomErasing class into data/__init__.py but not turn it on in this running turn branch
+    - Add ChannelRandomErasing class into data/__init__.py
     - Change sample_method to identity_uniform
-    - Change sgd to adam
-    - Change lr from 0.01 to 0.00035
+    - Add new version of _resnet function in resnet.py to use Resnet50-IBNnet
-    - Change lr_step from [40, 70] to [60, 100]
+    - Change margin from 1.3 to 0.3 in SYSU.yml